Svarog83/php-log-monitor/docs/architecture.md

 - **Symfony Console**: CLI framework
 - **Symfony YAML**: Configuration parsing

+## Monitoring Strategy

+The system uses an **efficient single-file monitoring approach**:

+1. **Startup Initialization**: Find the latest log file across all monitored directories
+2. **Single File Tracking**: Monitor only the current latest file for changes
+3. **Smart Switching**: Switch to new file only when current becomes inaccessible
+4. **Performance Focus**: Minimize I/O operations by avoiding continuous directory scanning

 ## SOLID Principles

 - **Single Responsibility**: Each class has one reason to change